foozio/ferritedb/CONTRIBUTING.md

 ## License

-By contributing to RustBase, you agree that your contributions will be licensed under the same license as the project (MIT License).
+By contributing to FerriteDB, you agree that your contributions will be licensed under the same license as the project (MIT License).

 ---

-Thank you for contributing to RustBase!
+Thank you for contributing to FerriteDB!
 Your efforts help make this project better for everyone.